zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Visualize, understand, and manage your AWS costs and usage over time.

 Create custom reports that analyze cost and usage data.

+> 例题
+>
+> As part of budget planning, management wants a report of AWS billed items listed by user.
+The data will be used to create department budgets.
+A solutions architect needs to determine the most efficient way to obtain this report information.
+> Which solution meets these requirements?
+>
+> - A. Run a query with Amazon Athena to generate the report.
+> - B. Create a report in Cost Explorer and download the report. **Most Voted**
+> - C. Access the bill details from the billing dashboard and download the bill.
+> - D. Modify a cost budget in AWS Budgets to alert with Amazon Simple Email Service (Amazon SES).

 ## 351 Well Architected Framework Overview